📚 About This Method

 Volumetric Water Benefit:

-Enter inlet (before treatment) and outlet (after treatment) concentrations for each parameter.
-Only parameters where inlet fails to meet the standard will contribute to the quality factor calculation.
+Enter your inlet (before treatment) and outlet (after treatment) concentrations directly into the table below.
+Standard threshold values are pre-filled if you loaded a standard set — you can still edit them if needed.
+Only parameters where the inlet fails to meet the standard will contribute to the quality factor.

 | Parameter | Unit | Inlet | Outlet | Standard | Inlet OK? | Outlet OK? | Fraction |